-Lucy Letby: Taking baby to mortuary 'hardest thing I've done', trial hears
+Lucy Letby: Nurse told colleagues of baby death heartbreak, court told

 - Published

-A nurse accused of murdering multiple babies said it was "the hardest thing I've ever had to do" when she took the body of a newborn baby to a mortuary as his father cried on the floor.
+A nurse accused of murdering babies told a colleague that taking a child to a mortuary in front of his crying father was "the hardest thing I've ever had to do", a court has heard.

 Ms Letby has been charged with murdering seven babies and attempting to murder 10 others at Countess of Chester Hospital in 2015 and 2016.